 In the West we are enculturated in the heroic ideal — the person with boundless stores of resilience capable of resisting the consequences of abuse and oppression.
 As psychologist Tanya Wilkinson remarked, the hero is “too good to stay hurt.”
 No matter how awful or degrading the injury, ultimately the hero overcomes — and usually on her own, as Wilkinson noted the hero ideal is also an autonomous individual with a singular sense of self.

-With the model of the hero at play in our imaginations, the descent into the wound of sexual abuse becomes synonymous with the state of victimhood.
+With the model of the hero at play in our imaginations, the descent into the wound of sexual trauma becomes synonymous with the state of victimhood.
 If like me you hold tightly to the hero ideal, you may blame yourself for your traumatic reactions to abuse, believing you are somehow defective because you can’t just ‘get over’ the past.
 You may view feelings of vulnerability as evidence of powerlessness, or fear that if you truly acknowledge the wound you will forever be pulled into the underworld.
 These are real concerns, and why we need mentors and professional healers to support us on our journeys.

 However, to fully recover we must take the underworld journey and retrieve all aspects of ourselves.
 Even as we seek support (and we must), we will also experience profound loneliness and grief.
 This pain is necessary and inevitable.
 It lies beneath the resentments, fantasies, addictions, and other defenses that keep us from embodying all that we are.
 Wirtz observed, “Mourning can cause these defenses to dissolve and open the way for healing and reconciliation.”
 This reconciliation involves rejoining with our bodies, as well as returning to the upperworld of commitments and relationships.